PeiqinZhuang/EMIM/README.md

         return x

-# As illustrated, our method can directly reuse the parameters from the original Attention module, and simply introduces a motion_conv module to equip it with motion modeling capability.
+# 1. As illustrated, our method can directly reuse the parameters from the original Attention module,
+and simply introduces a motion_conv module to equip it with motion modeling capability.
+2. However, if you would like to replace your original Attention module with our EMIM module, it is recommended to perform zero initialization at the beginning to maintain parameter stability. （Quite useful tips for parameter efficient finetuning)

+for name, p in self.named_parameters():
+    if 'motion_conv.0.weight' in name:
+        nn.init.xavier_uniform_(p)
+        print('Re-initialize {}'.format(name))
+    if 'motion_conv.2.weight' in name or 'motion_conv.2.bias' in name: nn.init.constant_(p, 0.0)
+        print('Re-initialize {}'.format(name))

 ```